conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 Or is it Settings?
 This is an interesting one, because the differences between Settings and System Preferences represent two different approaches to the two platforms.
 On iOS, most app settings were traditionally expected to exist within the centralized Settings app, and all app permissions, like notifications and access to location, are managed there after being granted or denied.
 On macOS, each app has its own Preferences pane, where accounts can be configured, interface options adjusted, and more.
 This idea is anathema to iOS, and also wouldn't particularly translate to the context, given that iOS apps take up the full screen and typically have fewer preference options.

 ![Screenshot of the System Preferences app as it was on older versions of macOS.](/assets/system-preferences.webp)
-<span class="caption">If all they did was rename this app to Settings, I'd say that's significant enough to warrant an Apple Newsroom push notification.</span>
+<div class="caption">If all they did was rename this app to Settings, I'd say that's significant enough to warrant an Apple Newsroom push notification.</div>

 I would love to see some of the properties of the iOS Settings app come to System Preferences, however.
 For one thing, Settings is much more logically organized for the way people use computing devices today—we don't think about things in terms of Internet Accounts or Network settings or Sharing settings.
 These could be nicely reorganized, using an interface and terms familiar to iOS users, and I don't think too many Mac users would complain.